 An experienced veterinarian will be able to palpitate the abdomen and feel the kittens around 17 – 25 days.
 Do NOT attempt to do this at home as you may cause miscarriage or damage to the developing kittens.
 After 32 days the developing fetuses and fetal membranes become difficult to distinguish.

-The fetal bone structure can be seen on x-rays around the 43rd day.
-X-ray should be avoided in early pregnancy.
+The fetal bone structure is visible on x-rays around the 43rd day.
+Avoid x-rays in early pregnancy.

-Your cat should be up to date on her vaccinations prior to falling pregnant and be on a regular flea and worming regime.
+Your cat should be up to date on her vaccinations before falling pregnant and be on a regular flea and worming regime.

 Keep her indoors for the last two weeks of pregnancy to ensure she doesn’t give birth to the kittens elsewhere.

-Over feeding and excessive weight gain should be avoided as this can complicate labour.
+Avoid overfeeding, and excessive weight gain as this can complicate labour.

-The queen should be given free access to clean, fresh water.
+Provide free access to clean, fresh drinking water.

-During the last week of pregnancy, the kittening box should be placed in a warm, quiet, draft free room which is off limit to children and other pets.
+During the last week of pregnancy, place the kittening box in a warm, quiet, draft-free room which is off limits to children and other pets.
 She should be encouraged to sleep in this box.

-The kittening box can be lined with old newspapers which can easily be changed or an old blanket.
+Line the kittening box with old newspapers which can easily be changed or an old blanket.
 Make sure that the blanket isn’t going to snag the kitten’s claws.
-The bedding should be changed regularly.
+Change bedding daily.

 Do not let the pregnant cat outside in the final week or two of pregnancy.

-Change in behaviour.
-During the last week or so your queen may become either reclusive and seek out a secluded place or she may become more affectionate, especially if she is particularly bonded to one carer.
+- Change in behaviour.
+During the last week or so your queen may become reclusive and seek out a secluded place, or she may become more affectionate, especially if she is bonded to one carer.

-Seek veterinary attention immediately if you notice the following signs:
+Seek veterinary attention immediately if you notice the following:

 Yes, but not all worming medications are safe for pregnant cats and her unborn kitten, so speak to your veterinarian about an appropriate de-wormer.
-The queen should be wormed as usual, and at 5 and 7 weeks of her pregnancy.
+Worm the queen as usual, and again at 5 and 7 weeks gestation.

 I believe there are some flea products which are safe to use on pregnant cats.
 These are available from your veterinarian, so it is best to speak to him/her.
 DON’T ever use a flea product on a pregnant or nursing cat without the okay from your veterinarian.

-Do not use human antiseptics and the like – such as Dettol etc as these can be poisonous to cats and also burn the skin.
+Be careful with antiseptics such as Dettol as many are toxic to cats and also burn the skin.
 If you need to use any antiseptics, use one recommended by your veterinarian.

-Do not handle the newborn kittens a lot in the first two days – minimal handling – let the mother bond with her babies.
+Avoid excessive handling of the newborn kittens – let the mother bond with her babies.
 Cats have been known to kill and eat their babies if threatened by other animals or too much human interference.